-The financial instruments in the portfolio of the Company are placed in custody with a reputable bank (the "Depository") or it's duly appointed sub-custodians.
+The financial instruments in the portfolio of the Company are placed in custody with a reputable bank (the "Depository") or its duly appointed sub-custodians.
 The Company runs the risk that its assets placed in custody may be lost as a result of the liquidation, insolvency, bankruptcy, negligence of, or fraudulent activities by, the Depository or the sub-custodian appointed by it.

-4.3.
-Liquidity riskAsset liquidity risk
+c) Liquidity riskAsset liquidity risk